yunjeong-lee/concurrency-bugs-examples/README.md

 - Deadlocks are defined as a condition in a system where a process cannot proceed because it needs to obtain a resource held by another process but the process itself is holding a resource that the other process needs.

-#### Note: These examples are collected in an attempt to find interdependencies between different types of concurrency bugs.

 ## Buggy programs containing both data races, atomicity violations, and/or order violations

+#### Note: Examples below are collected in an attempt to find interdependencies between different types of concurrency bugs.

 1. Example #1 : data races + atomicity violations